alfar0x/alfar-linea/README.md

 Project designed to manage linea accounts.
 It utilizes REALLY RANDOM transactions to simulate user activity on accounts.
 Each account comprises a `job` consisting of `steps`, which represent a list of `transactions`.

 1. A list of transactions (one step) consists of transactions sent to the blockchain by real users within a specific time frame.
 Approvals and swaps are completed in approximately 30 seconds for example.
 Step can currently consist of 1-3 transactions
-2. A list of steps (job) can be executed within hours.
-Activities may include swapping to USDC, then swapping to ETH, or adding and removing liquidity from a pool.
+2. A list of steps (job) can be executed by real users within hours/days.
+Activities may include swapping ETH to USDC, then swapping back, or adding liquidity to a pool than removing it.
 Each job concludes by returning all tokens/liquidity to ETH.

 **Use it at your own risk.
 The script was not tested on large volumes.**

 Check for updates here: [alfar](https://t.me/+FozX3VZA0RIyNWY6)

 Donate: `0xeb3F3e28F5c83FCaF28ccFC08429cCDD58Fd571D`

 ![console screenshot](./img/screenshot.png)